112kutiko/3d_plane_radar/README.md

 ## devices you need

-1. rtl sdr and atenna
+1. rtl sdr and atenna.
-2. latop or pc
+2. latop or pc.

 ## required programs